rogue707Dev/Django-security-headers/README.rst

     ]

-2. (Optional) Add the app so that domains from which FRAMING_ALLOWED_FROM should be true can be set in the admin: code:: python
+2. (Optional) If you wish to allow framing from certain domains, add the app to INSTALLED_APPS which will expose a simple admin interface for specifying safe domains: code:: python

     INSTALLED_APPS = [
       ...
       "security_headers",
       ...
     ]

-3. (Optional) Add the default settings by adding to your local `settings.py`: code:: python
+3. (Optional) Add all default security header settings by importing to your local `settings.py`: code:: python

-    from security_headers.defaults import *
+    from security_headers.defaults import *  # noqa

-4. (Optional) For development using a localhost server, it's recommended to add to your `settings.py` code:: python
+4. (Optional) During development using localhost server, it is recommended to overwrite some default settings (which requires SSL) at the very end of your `settings.py` file: code:: python

     CSRF_COOKIE_SECURE = not DEBUG
     SECURE_SSL_REDIRECT = not DEBUG